 Free trials are tricky.
 You want to give users enough time to experience your product’s value, but you don’t want to give away too much of your product for free.
 If no one’s paying you, then your product might not be around much longer.

 One solution is shortening the length of your free trial period.
 Urgency is a powerful sales incentive.
-There’s nothing like a short trial to get your users to actually try the product—and hopefully, convert to paying users sooner.
+There’s nothing like a short trial to get your users to actually try the product—and hopefully, convert to a paid plan sooner.

 4. Asking for the buy too early